juren53/WHM/README.md

 Ths repository is a collection of JAU's work files related to the **Weston Historical Museum**

-They organized by areas of work:
+They are organized by areas of work:

 - Scanning
 - QR Code Development